valentin-schwind/frauas-thesis-template/README.md

    * [`latex`] (latex): A LaTeX template for theses
    * [`word`] (word): A template for theses for Microsoft Word in docx format

-The [LaTeX version] (latex) is the best-maintained template.
-The others always lag a little behind.
+The [LaTeX-Version](latex) is the best-maintained template.
+Others may lag behind.

 ### Zweck